CloudCommandos/exercises/orchestrate-containers/collab.md

 Once the `alertmanager.yaml` is ready, make sure you delete the `alertanager-secret.yaml` from the `manifests` folder from the `kube-prometheus` repository as you would like to use your own Alertmanager configuration.
 Make sure the namespaces `monitoring` is created as well.

 **Note:** Do this steps before you run `kubectl apply -f manifests/`.
-The alertmanager secret needs to be available first before the deployment.
+The Alertmanager secret needs to be available first before the deployment.

 Now run the following command to create the Alertmanager secret with the `alertmanager.yaml` that you just created.
 ```bash